 This coastal town actually faces the Bay of Naples, and so is a good location if you are planning a trip along the southern coast.
 It is known for its picturesque views of the ocean, and the gorgeous hills that lead down to the water.
 The Piazza Tasso is also a famous landmark here because the entire square is lined with cafes.
 Italians do everything right, especially coffee, and it would be a shame to miss out on the unique flavours offered by each little coffee shop.

 There is history here too, and the little churches within the city might not be as mighty as some of the others in Italy, but they are rich with tales and architecture.
+It really is a contender for the best places to visit in Italy.

 One of the best Italian towns to visit!